gexlimbu/ezdeveloper/README.md

 # 1. Greet New Followers

-You can greet new followers by using the **greetNewFollowers** methods.
+You can greet new followers by using the **greetNewFollowers** method.
 You only need to call this function once and it will continuosly look for new followers every 10 minutes.
 You can change this interval from the config file.